 The Course: Tropical Botany is an intensive course of study in the biology and systematics of tropical plants.
 Subject matter will be largely based on the extensive holdings of tropical vascular plants at Fairchild Tropical Garden, The Kampong of the National Tropical Botanical Garden, and the Montgomery Botanical Center These gardens have the largest living collections of tropical plants in the United States.
 Additionally, field trips will be made to the Florida Everglades, the Florida Keys, and adjacent natural areas.
 The natural vegetation of South Florida, which includes littoral and dry land habitats, mixed tropical hardwood hammocks, pinelands, and mangrove communities, will introduce students to the diversity of tropical vegetation.
 The object of the course is to provide advanced students and/or professionals with a detailed coverage of the systematics, phylogeny, diversity of structure, and economic botany of tropical vascular plants.
 Questions concerning the course should be addressed to Dr. Judd.

 Credit-hours: Tropical Botany is taught as a workshop sponsored by The Kampong of the National Tropical Botanical Garden, with the collaboration of Fairchild Tropical Garden and the Montgomery Botanical Center.
-If academic credit is desired students may arrange for academic credit from their home institutions.
+If academic credit is desired students may arrange for credit from their home institutions, or they may enroll in either BSC 6926 (graduate) or BSC 4934 (undergraduate) at Florida International Univ.
+(Dept. Biological Sciences) and receive 2-3 semester credit hours.
+These courses can be taken by both non-F.I.U. as well as F.I.U. students.

-Accommodation: Students will be housed at The Kampong (Tyson dormitory in the Scarborough House), but, if desired, housing is also available at a hotel near Fairchild Tropical Botanic Garden.
+Accommodation: Students will be housed at The Kampong (Tyson dormitory in the Scarborough House), but, if desired, housing is also available at a hotel near the Kampong.
 Facilities at The Kampong include 2 dorm-style rooms with bunk beds, shared kitchenette for self-catering, laundry facility and wifi access.
 Dorm fees are $25 per day payable directly to The Kampong.

 Fees/tuition: A course fee of $1550 (paid to the Kampong) is required to cover course/workshop costs.